 For many people, living in debt is a fact of life.
 It’s a way to temporarily cover small things like a tank of fuel or concert tickets, or much larger, much longer-term things like a home.
 In its most simple form, debt is an amount of money borrowed by one party from another.
 When we look at debt as a whole, it’s all essentially the same.
 We take now and give back later.

 It's always the things we love most that end up hurting us.
-For some it's cars, for other it's shoes and for most, it's whatever we throw on our credit card.
+For some it's cars, for others it's shoes and for most, it's whatever we throw on our credit card.
 Bad debt occurs when we purchase something that will drop in value or stretches our ability to meet repayments.
 For instance, a new car will drop in value as soon as you drive it out of the dealership.
 Of course, cars are incredibly useful and often necessary, but if you’re looking to keep more money in your pocket, don't expect a car to pay the bills.

-It sounds very simple and straight forward, but life tends to throw some curve balls when you’re not looking, so be aware that there can be significant consequences if you rely too heavily on debt to pay for the things you want.
+It sounds very simple and straightforward, but life tends to throw some curveballs when you’re not looking, so be aware that there can be significant consequences if you rely too heavily on debt to pay for the things you want.

 Remember to make yourself aware of what you’re getting yourself into, keep up to date with how you’re tracking and, ideally be patient and put money aside to save for those ‘nice-to-haves’, especially while you’re paying off your mortgage.